About Michael Kaminer

 Out magazine, which had yet to launch, became my first client in March 1992.
 I worked alone, at home.
 Out became one of the decade’s most successful, highest-profile magazine launches.

 We were one of the first agencies to represent lesbian and gay businesses to general media.
-Same with online-media companies; back in 1994, we became one of the first PR companies to promote web businesses to consumers.
+Same with digital media; back in 1994, we became one of the first PR companies to promote web businesses to consumers.

 The agency’s mission involved doing good while doing well, and doing it all with integrity Clients also included A & E, The New York Times, PlanetOut, The Advocate, PETA, Environmental Defense, and many more.